LostRhapsody/blackgate/README.md

 - Dockerfile included for containerization to self-host

 ## Upcoming features

+**Database Backups**
+Currently, no backup solution exists.
+Currently debating these options, one or a mix of them.
+- Host machine backups
+- s3 bucket backups
+- remote server backups (via SSH keys)

+**Production Docker Improvements**
+After a brief review, there are a few things we could do to improve the production-readiness of Black Gate.
+Despite these, the system is currently considered production ready, and these are mostly operational concerns, not show-stoppers.
+- Configurable CPU/Memory limits
+- Integration with a secret management service like Docker secrets
+- Basic graceful shutdown script
+- Validate required env variables on startup, all have defaults so not a huge concern
+- Multi-stage deployment support (dev/staging/production) via feature flags or environment-based routing
+- Network security (TLS/SSL termination, CORS policy config, IP allow/block list)
+- Webhooks for monitoring
+- Data persistance and recovery (backups, corruption detection, migration rollbacks)

 **Tenant-based Authorization Implementation**
 - Restric route access based on tenant ID